nutanix-japan/ocp-gitp/docs/ocp_ndb/ocp_ndb.md

     ![](images/react-splash.png)

-5. Move the sliders accross and click on **Predict** to get flower names based on their physical attributes
+5. Move the sliders across and click on **Predict** to get flower names based on their physical attributes

     ![](images/react-prediction.png)